AdrianoAla/Resume/README.md

 ## Previous Work Experience

- - Since February of 2023, I have been working as a software engineer for Proximify, a small business based in Ottawa creating website solutions for individuals and institutions.
+ - Since February of 2023, I have been working as a software developer for Proximify, a small business based in Ottawa creating website solutions for individuals and institutions.

 ## Programming Qualifications
  - Finished all problem sets in Harvards online [Intro to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) course, also known as the CS50x.
 I finished my [final project](https://github.com/AdrianoAla/cs50-final-project) on December 27th 2022.